nekofar/farcaster-frames-template/README.md

 2. Choose the owner of the new repository and enter a repository name.
 3. Optionally, add a description for your repository.
 4. Choose the repository visibility (Public or Private).
-5. Click **Create repository from template** to create your new repository.
+5. Click **Create repository** to create your new repository from template.

-After creating your repository from this template, clone it and install the dependencies:
+After creating your repository from this template, clone it and install the dependencies.

 ### Installation